The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 A/B testing headlines and copy above the page fold

-Copywriting is one of the biggest influencers on conversion rates, particularly for elements like headlines and product descriptions.
-That is because if you don’t engage your users with good copy when they arrive, they will not be that interested and often leave.
-Using benefit driven wording works well, as does using wording that solves your user’s pain points, and also wording that explains why to choose you.
-A/B test different variations on your key pages in particular.
+Copywriting is one of the biggest influencers on conversion rates, particularly for elements like homepage headlines and product descriptions.
+That is because if you don’t engage your users with good copy when they arrive, they may not understand why to buy your products and often leave.
+Using benefit focused wording works well, as does wording that explains why to choose you instead of competitors.
+Using bullet points also makes your key wording stand out much better.
+A/B test different variations on your product pages in particular.

-Hopefully that helps clear up any confusion as to what will have the biggest impact on your website conversion rates and revenue.
+This list will help clear up any confusion as to what will have the biggest impact on your ecommerce conversion rates and revenue, but to get the best results you need to A/B test different variations of the highest impact elements.